-(2) Subject-specific Basic Modules "Grundthemen" (basic topics, 2 × 3 semester course hours): The following advanced courses are to be held at postgraduate level (i.e., based on the relevant compulsory courses of the qualifying bachelor and master's or degree programmes).
+- (2) Subject-specific Basic Modules "Grundthemen" (basic topics, 2 × 3 semester course hours): The following advanced courses are to be held at postgraduate level (i.e., based on the relevant compulsory courses of the qualifying bachelor and master's or degree programmes).
 They should be broad in outlook and are not intended to provide a high level of specialisation.
-The extent of these courses is three hours each.
+The lectures last three hours each.
 Involved institutes are to participate alternately in organising these lectures.
 According to requirements, two to four of these lectures are to be offered each academic year with the following titles:

-- A Basic Topics: Algebra
+- Basic Topics: Algebra

-- A Basic Topics: Analysis
+- Basic Topics: Analysis

-- ▲ Basic Topics: Discrete Mathematics
+- Basic Topics: Discrete Mathematics

-- ▲ Basic Topics: Geometry
+- Basic Topics: Geometry

-- A Basic Topics: Numerical Mathematics
+- Basic Topics: Numerical Mathematics

 - Basic Topics: Optimization

-- ▲ Basic Topics: Stochastics
+- Basic Topics: Stochastics

-- ▲ Basic Topics: Number Theory.
+- Basic Topics: Number Theory.